 How to filter a list in Python

 Learn how to filter a list in Python.
-Discover different methods, tips, real-world applications, and how to debug common errors.
+Explore different methods, tips, real-world applications, and how to debug common errors.

 How to filter a list in Python